ColumPaget/boinc_mgr.lua/README.md

 SYNOPSIS
 =========

 boinc_mgr.lua is a menu-driven text-mode lua program for managing the boinc client app.
-It requires libUseful (at least version 4.0) and libUseful-lua (at least version 2.18) to be installed. boinc_mgr.lua can start and stop the boinc client app on local host, can join, attach, and detach from projects, and can start/stop tasks.
+It *requires libUseful (at least version 4.0) and libUseful-lua (at least version 2.18) to be installed*. boinc_mgr.lua can start and stop the boinc client app on local host, can join, attach, and detach from projects, and can start/stop tasks.
 It can also attach to boinc over tcp, and over tcp-over-ssh.

 Menus are navigated using either the arrow keys, or ctrl-WASD keys (the latter requires a libUseful version > 4.52).